TomasS666/browser-technologies-1920/README.md

 Then what often happpened was this: I checked in on multiple browsers support tables, I tested a feature on multiple browsers, I tested it sometimes on my phone during the proces and when things went well, I would go along with it.
 And then you build something else on top of it or next to it, without thinking it could affect the tested features, but then it actually did.
 Which was pretty hard.
 As I write later on in the reflection on these layers, is that you can't just add something, test it and then assume it will work perfect with something else that's really good supported.
 It's all connected, I knew that, but that was still something that really challenged me during this course.

+The functional layer consists of a big form with all steps organised within fieldsets.
+It also includes an image of the shirt which I should've removed if I think about it afterwards.
+Because in the end, assuming that the live preview on the shirt doesn't work everywhere with the use of Javascript and CSS and or SVG for instance, on the same page, why still show a shirt?
+Why not point out that they can see the shirt on the next page.
+With even more feature detects I think I could've determined wheter a user his or her hardware and software is within this condition or not.
+Although that might have become a little messy.

 ### Usable
 #### Definition in this context
 (To enhance the core with a layer of usability.
 Give information at the right time, have a layout to organize that information better)